 “In many ways, I am what you get when you throw ancient Sakar Mountain wisdom failing to adapt to totalitarian ideas right into the pits of post-industrial capitalism.
 My grandmother’s village used to be in the no man’s land surrounding the Turkish and Greek/Bulgarian border during the communist regime.
 It used to be totally isolated from the industrial world and there was no school or a library (or pollution).
 And somehow my grandma knew what Wabi-sabi was.
 I asked her about it and she told me a story about a lion tamer.
 Beauty is ”imperfect, impermanent, and incomplete,” she said.
 I am not sure how I came to find the clues to Japanese culture.
 She never talked about China or Japan, “intimacy”, or appreciation of the ”ingenuous integrity of natural objects”.
 That was not how she spoke.
 Instead of using fancy words she showed me things and explained their beauty to me.
 Her house and her garden were full of evidence of beautiful imperfection.”

 In 2016, Troj was named Contemporary Art Excellence Artist of the Year and, in 2013, was the winner of the Towry Best of East England Award.
 She has exhibited both nationally and internationally and her work is in collections in the UK, France, Ireland, Sweden, Norway, Germany, China, United States and Japan.
+In 2020, two of her paintings were included in the permanent museum exhibit at Haegeumgang Museum 해금강테마박물관] in South Korea.

 As a child, I was taught to question one-dimensional narratives, which grew from a survival technique to a development technology of the artistic self.
 The foe I so often portray almost always represents the normalization of one or more dysfunctional discourses, such as the victimization of the female gender, religious dogma and racial inequality.